arthurscchan/ProvMark/README.md

 #### Tools Base Directory:
 - Base directory of the chosen tool, it is assumed that if you want to execute this benchmarking system on certain provenance collecting tools, you should have installed that tools with all dependencies required by the tools.

-#### Control / Benchmark Directory:
+#### Benchmark Directory:
-- Base directory of the control / benchmark program
+- Base directory of the benchmark program
-- Point the script to the syscall choice and control program choice for the benchmarking process
+- Point the script to the syscall choice for the benchmarking process

 #### Trial (Default: 2):
 - Number of trial executed for each graph for generalization